Leech lattice: Characterization

 The last condition is equivalent to the condition that unit balls centered at the points of Λ24 do not overlap.
 Each is tangent to 196,560 neighbors, and this is known to be the largest number of non-overlapping 24-dimensional unit balls that can simultaneously touch a single unit ball.
-This arrangement of 196,560 unit balls centred about another unit ball is so efficient that there is no room to move any of the balls; this configuration, together with its mirror-image, is the only 24-dimensional arrangement where 196,560 unit balls simultaneously touch another.
-This property is also true in 1, 2 and 8 dimensions, with 2, 6 and 240 unit balls, respectively, based on the integer lattice, hexagonal tiling and E8 lattice, respectively.
+This arrangement of 196,560 unit balls centred about another unit ball is so efficient that there is no room to move any of the balls; this configuration and its mirror image are the only 24-dimensional arrangements where 196,560 unit balls simultaneously touch another.
+This property is also true in 1, 2, and 8 dimensions, with 2, 6, and 240 unit balls, respectively, based on the integer lattice, hexagonal tiling, and E8 lattice, respectively.